All Products

 Note:

-• The stop_char_file file must use GBK encoding.
+• The stop_char_file must use GBK encoding.

 Text normalization options

-For example, to convert uppercase to lowercase, full-width to half-width, traditional to simplified Chinese, and filter special characters, set parameter=4+8+16+32=60.
+For example, to convert uppercase to lowercase, full-width to half-width, Traditional to Simplified Chinese, and filter special characters, set parameter = 4 + 8 + 16 + 32 = 60.

-#define __NORMALIZED_LOWER2UPPER__ 2 /*Convert lowercase to uppercase*/
+#define __NORMALIZED_LOWER2UPPER__ 2 /* Convert lowercase to uppercase. */

-#define __NORMALIZED_UPPER2LOWER__ 4 /*Convert uppercase to lowercase*/
+#define __NORMALIZED_UPPER2LOWER__ 4 /* Convert uppercase to lowercase. */

-#define __NORMALIZED_SBC2DBC__ 8 /*Convert full-width to half-width*/
+#define __NORMALIZED_SBC2DBC__ 8 /* Convert full-width to half-width characters. */

-#define __NORMALIZED_FILTER__ 32 /*Filter special characters*/
+#define __NORMALIZED_FILTER__ 32 /* Filter special characters. */

 Example